 BC’s Restart Plan

-As of August 23, 2021 83.2% of people over 12 years old in BC have received their first dose of a COVID-19 vaccine and 74.9% of people over 12 years old have received their second dose.
-We are working through the BC governments four-step plan for a careful and safe restart — focused on protecting people and safely getting life back to normal.
+As of November 23, 2021 91.3% of all eligible adults in BC have received their first dose of a COVID-19 vaccine and 87.9% have their second dose.
+We are working through the BC governments four-step plan for a careful and safe restart—focused on protecting people and safely getting life back to normal.

-We are currently in step 3, with the possibility of moving to step 4 at earliest on September 7 — Moving through the steps depends on achieving target rates of vaccination, and stable or declining rates of COVID-19 cases and hospitalizations.
+We are currently in Step 3 of the Restart Plan.
+Moving through the steps depends on achieving the targeted rates of vaccination, along with low case counts and declining COVID-19 hospitalizations.

 See full details about BC’s Restart Plan here.